Nimo

 Click to reveal answer

-Cystic fibrosis is an inherited disorder caused by two copies of a recessive allele.
+Cystic fibrosis is a recessive genetic disorder caused by two copies of a recessive allele.

 Key notes